David the King

 For the next seven and a half years, David was again forced to deal with the attempts of Abner to thwart God’s will.
 The biblical record reveals,

 “there was a long war between the house of Saul and the house of David.
 But David grew stronger and stronger, and the house of Saul grew weaker and weaker ” (2 Sam.
 3:1).

 Ultimately, Ishbosheth was assassinated without David’s knowledge or consent.
 David wisely exacted swift judgment on the two perpetrators for their murderous act; they were executed (2 Sam.
 4:9-12).

 Recognizing David’s genuine grief and obvious innocence in the affair, those in Israel who had supported the line of Saul acted to end the conflict between Judah and Israel.
-Sending delegations to Hebron where David had established headquarters, the words of the people on this auspicious occasion are significant.
+Sending delegations to Hebron where David had established headquarters, the words of the people are significant on this auspicious occasion.

 More than 349,222 men had come in the delegations to Hebron on behalf of the 12 tribes of Israel (1 Chron.
 12:23-37).
-They were representative of the united nation of Israel that now had an army loyal to David, and all the rest of Israel were of one mind to make David king (1 Chron.
-12:38).
+They were representative of the united nation of Israel that now had an army loyal to David, “and all the rest of Israel were of one mind to make David king” (38).

 That day the people publicly confirmed God’s choice and anointed David king of Israel (2 Sam.
 5:3).
 Food was brought from surrounding areas on mules, donkeys, camels and oxen; and, the nation gathered in Hebron for three days of celebration, “for there was joy in Israel“ (1 Chron.
 12:40).

 It was the beginning of the Davidic Dynasty.
 It didn’t happen overnight.
 But, at the set time God fulfilled his promise to David and made him King of Israel.